m-bock/purescript-classless-arbitrary/README.md

 We can now use the `Arb.sum` function with a specification of how each field in the type should be correlated with a generator.
 If there are no arguments, we use `noArgs`.
-If we have a product of arguments we use the `~` operator to list generators for the field.
+If we have a product of arguments we use the `~` operator to list generators for the fields.
 The syntax is inspired by the [routing-duplex package](https://pursuit.purescript.org/packages/purescript-routing-duplex/0.4.1)
 ```hs
 genRemoteData'1 :: Gen RemoteData
 genRemoteData'1 = Arb.sum